Swing Trading Strategies

 Flags and Pennants

 Short-term continuation patterns signaling brief pauses in strong trends.
 Flags are rectangular consolidations that slope against the trend.
 Pennants are small symmetrical triangles.
-Both typically last 1-3 weeks and lead to continuation moves roughly equal to the prior "flagpole" move.
-These patterns are ideal for swing traders seeking quick momentum trades.
+Both typically last 1-3 weeks and lead to continuation moves.

 Cup and Handle

 Bullish continuation pattern resembling a tea cup.
 Forms when price creates a rounded bottom (cup) followed by a small consolidation (handle) before breaking to new highs.
-This pattern indicates accumulation and often precedes significant upward moves lasting weeks or months.
+This pattern indicates accumulation and often precedes significant upward moves.

 Wedges (Rising & Falling)